vadim-miller2/book-test1/pages/ch_app_test.md

     -   <span class="nctnt ncbi-type">DNS</span> for introduction of a name (fake service), which can be used later in load-balancing for domain name resolution

-    -   <span class="nctnt ncbi-type">NAMEHOLD</span> for declaration of service names that cannot be defined in any other configuration files except for the current configuration file. <span class="nctnt highlight">Note:</span> The FIREWALL server specification may not be used in a configuration file (i.e., may neither be declared as services nor as service name holders).
+    -   <span class="nctnt ncbi-type">NAMEHOLD</span> for declaration of service names that cannot be defined in any other configuration files except for the current configuration file. :heavy_exclamation_mark: __Notes__ The FIREWALL server specification may not be used in a configuration file (i.e., may neither be declared as services nor as service name holders).

 -   both <span class="nctnt ncbi-var">host</span> and <span class="nctnt ncbi-var">port</span> parameters are optional.
 Defaults are local host and port 80, except for <span class="nctnt ncbi-type">STANDALONE</span> and <span class="nctnt ncbi-type">DNS</span> servers, which do not have a default port value.
 If host is specified (by either of the following: keyword localhost, localhost IP address 127.0.0.1, real host name, or IP address) then the described server is not a subject for variable load balancing but is a static server.
 Such server always has a constant rate, independent of any host load.